jefffhaynes/BinarySerializer/README.md

     ...

-    var myBoundClass = new MyBoundClass { Name = "Alice" };
+    var person = new Person { Name = "Alice" };

 ![](/BinarySerializer.Docs/SimpleBinding_2.png)

-*Note that it is not necessary that <code>NameLength</code> contains the length of the <code>Name</code> field as that value will be computed during serialization and updated in the serialized graph.
-During deserialization the <code>NameLength</code> value will be used to correctly deserialize the <code>Name</code> field.*
+**Note that it is not necessary that NameLength contains the length of the Name field as that value will be computed during serialization and updated in the serialized graph.
+During deserialization the NameLength value will be used to correctly deserialize the Name field.**

-See below for a summary all possible bindings and attributes.

 ### Default Behavior ###
 Although most behavior can be overridden, in many cases the serializer will attempt to guess the intended behavior based on class design.
 For example, in the following class a null-terminated string will be used during serialization as deserialization would be otherwise be impossible without more information.

-    public class MyUnboundClass
+    public class Person2
     {
         [FieldOrder(0)]
         public string Name { get; set; }